Kubernetes

 Select a gateway for private cluster access.
 If not specified, the Internet Gateway will be used.

 Whether to enable SSL verification for the Kubernetes API server connection.
+Not required when using Gateway authentication as the Gateway will use its internal TLS configuration.

 Custom CA certificate for the Kubernetes API server.
-Leave blank to use the system/public CA.
+Leave blank to use the system/public CA. Not required when using Gateway authentication as the Gateway will use its internal TLS configuration.

 Name of the service account to generate tokens for